Here’s How to Identify a Non-FDA-Cleared Cap Before It Wastes Your Money and Damages Your Hair

 Zombies.
 Zombies everywhere – and by zombies we mean the worst laser caps for hair regrowth.

-Anyone selling without FDA approval is simply taking your money and putting your health at risk.
+Anyone selling without FDA clearance is simply taking your money and putting your health at risk.

 FDA Clearance Explained: Why It’s Important and How Some Companies are Trying to Scam You